Netflix/spectator-py/README.md

 [Gunicorn]: https://gunicorn.org/

 #### Task Worker Forking

+> :warning: **Use Python 3.7+ if possible**: But if you can't, here's a workaround to prevent deadlocks

 For other pre-fork worker processing frameworks, such as [huey], you need to be careful about how and when you start the `GlobalRegistry` to avoid deadlocks in the background publish thread.
 You